xenione/accordion-view/README.md

     accordionView.setProgress(percentage);

  ```
- where percentage goes from 0 (complete close) to 1 (complete open)
+ where percentage goes from 0 (completly closed) to 1 (completly opened)

+ AccordionView can came along ViewPager or DrawerLayout.

 * Added into ViewPager

 Set your ViewPager and adapter as usual, and don't forget to add into ViewPager AccordionPageTransformer' PageTransformer as it shows below.
-Important to have been identified your accordionView with android:id="@id/accordionView" accordiong to previous note.
+Important to have been identified your accordionView with android:id="@id/accordionView" according to previous note.

   ```java